writethedocs/www/docs/conf/prague/2020/welcome-wagon.rst

 Slack
 ~~~~~

-We'll also be posting the important conference updates on the `#wtd-conferences channel in Slack`.
+We'll also be posting the important conference updates on the `#wtd-conferences channel in Slack <https://writethedocs.slack.com/archives/C1AKFQATH>`_.
 For example, if there are technical issues, we'll share the back-up stream link there as well.

 Reception: Your home base
 -------------------------